The engine of Nissy, including the H48 optimal solver

 In the tools folder there are some small programs that test various functionality of the H48 library.
 They work similarly to test, but they are not run in debug mode by default.

-To run a tool you must select it with the environment variable TOOL
+To run a tool you can use:

 Each tool run is automatically timed, so these tools can be used as benchmark.
 The output as well as the time of the run are saved to a file in the tools/results folder.